boltops-tools/kubes/docs/_docs/patterns/multiple-envs.md

 categories: patterns
 ---

-You can use Kubes to easily create multiple enviroments with the same YAML configs.
+You can use Kubes to easily create multiple environments with the same YAML configs.
 This is thanks to [Kubes Layering]({% link _docs/layering.md %}).
 We'll walk through an example to help understand how it works.

 ## Creating Multiple Environments

-To create multiple enviroments like dev and prod just change KUBES_ENV.
+To create multiple environments like dev and prod just change KUBES_ENV.
 Example:

     KUBES_ENV=dev  kubes deploy
     KUBES_ENV=prod kubes deploy